ironnicko/d2socials/README.md

 **It's a site for the first-year students of SRMIST of section D2 to get their social handles out there for everyone to find out, eliminating the gruesome work of asking everyone's social handles :)
+Now has a custom API! checkout /api for find the overview page!
 .
 Special Thanks to: <a href="https://github.com/Rajaniraiyn">Akhil</a>**